Stinky-c/DatBot/README.md

 ## Notes

 Lavalink can only be ran on x86 due to the limitation set by lavalink.
 There are [alternate builds](https://github.com/Cog-Creators/Lavalink-Jars/releases) for other architectures, but support will not be provided

+Lavalink dropped native support for youtube; use [lavalink-devs/youtube-source](https://github.com/lavalink-devs/youtube-source) and add it to lavalink configuration as needed